By Eben Diskin | Published on December 5, 2025

 Pack Smart

-Just because you're under the Mexico sun, doesn't mean you're immune to the chilly ocean wind.
-It's always colder on the water than it is on land, so make sure to pack layers to stay warm.
-That includes sweatshirts, gloves, hats that cover your ears, and even a blanket.
+Just because you're under the Mexican sun doesn't mean you're immune to the chilly ocean wind.
+Even during the warm Cabo San Lucas whale-watching season, it can get colder on the water than it is on land, so make sure to pack layers to stay warm.
+That includes sweatshirts, gloves, hats that cover your ears and even a blanket.
 Waterproof clothing like jackets and shoes are also smart, as you might not stay as dry as you'd think.

 Wear Sunscreen

-You might be spending the day out on the water, cooled by the sea breeze and occasional ocean spray, but the sun's just as strong on the boat as it is on the beach.
+You may spend the day out on the water, cooled by the sea breeze and occasional ocean spray, but the sun's just as strong on the boat as it is on the beach.
 In Cabo, the sun shines year-round — don't let it be your downfall.
-Nothing ruins a vacation more than a nasty sunburn, so don't skip the sunscreen before your whale-watching excursion.
+Nothing ruins a vacation more than a nasty sunburn, so remember to apply sunscreen before your whale-watching excursion.

 Put The Camera Down